metabase/metabase/docs/questions/sharing/alerts.md

 - Renaming the alerted channel in Slack.
 Well, technically the alert won't get deleted, but Metabase will no longer have anywhere to send the alerts to.
 You'll need to update the alert's target channel in Metabase to the new channel's name.
 - If a saved question that has an alert gets edited in such a way that the alert doesn't make sense anymore, the alert will get deleted.
 For example, if a saved question with a goal line alert on it gets edited, and the goal line is removed entirely, Metabase will delete the alert.
-- If a question gets archived, Metabase will delete any alerts set up for that question.
+- If a question is deleted, Metabase will delete any alerts set up for that question.

 Alerts will continue to work even if the person who set up the alert no longer has an active account.
 For example, if an alert with multiple recipients (or to a Slack channel) was set up by someone whose account has since been deactivated, that alert will continue to work (though Metabase will stop sending the alerts to the deactivated account).